Perspective | Is that app spying on you? Here’s how to read iPhone privacy labels.

 The more data an app says it takes, the more likely it’s up to something you might not like.
 The detailed privacy listing for Facebook goes on for 14 screens, a pretty good sign it’s in the business of selling you.

-If you don’t feel comfortable with how much data you see on a label, try searching for an alternative app that takes less.
+If you don’t feel comfortable with how much data you see on a label, try searching for an alternative app that collects less.
 We’ll win as consumers when apps have to start competing on taking less data.

 This is just a rule of thumb.
 Some apps might disclose they’re using a lot of data because they’re using it to do something good, like stop fraud.
 An app could be trying to track you to check the effectiveness of its own ads, rather than selling you out to others.

-At the same time, beware apps with really short listings or even “data not collected” could just be inaccurate because Apple doesn’t vet the information before it publishes.
+At the same time, beware of apps with really short listings or even “data not collected,” which could just be inaccurate because Apple doesn’t vet the information before it publishes.

-Red flag 2: Apps taking your “identifiers”
+Red flag 2: Apps taking your ‘identifiers’

 As you scan labels, look for the word “identifiers.”
 These could include what’s known as your Device ID.

-It’s obvious that your name, email or social security number are useful information for anyone trying to track you.
+It’s obvious that your name, email or Social Security number are useful information for anyone trying to track you.
 But your Device ID is the hidden MVP of tracking.
 It’s a unique code to identify your phone, provided to apps by Apple, that makes it possible to connect the dots on data gathered from different apps.

-Good news, there is something you can do to stop apps from taking your Device ID.
+Good news: There is something you can do to stop apps from taking your Device ID.
 On a device with iOS or iPad OS 14, go to Settings, then Privacy, then Tracking.
 Toggle to “off” the setting called “allow apps to request to track.”
 This sets your Device ID to a bunch of zeros.
 Apps still might find other ways to track you, but they’ll lose access to the easiest one.

 Red flag 3: Apps taking your location